Stryyder/The-Coding-Journey/README.md

 - Primary: freeCodeCamp Learning Project [calculator](https://github.com/Stryyder/js-calculator)
 - Balmoral 2D Baseball: Learning basic graphics setup for Unity (shifted to Godot for this as it runs more smoothly)
 - Client site: Work ongoing
-- Mega-Cheat 2 will replace the clunky Mega-Cheat project (considering React for this)
+- Squirrel-Book will replace the clunky Mega-Cheat project (considering React for this)
 - [Novice-Movie-Study](https://github.com/Stryyder/novice-movie-study) is a low priority JSON log of movies I've watched over the years with some basic associated data and gut reaction ratings

 ### Completed Projects